 The Islanders’ run of Stanley Cup wins nearly ended at just two as the Pittsburgh Penguins gave them all they could handle in their Patrick Division Semifinal series in 1982.
 After the Islanders won the first two games of the best-of-series, the Penguins came back to force a fifth and final contest.

 The mood inside the Nassau Coliseum was tense as the visitors scored three goals in 7:30, late in the second period, to take a 3-1 advantage into the final frame.
 Things perked up when defenseman Mike McEwen cut the deficit to one with a power-play goal at 14:33.
-Tonelli was in the right place at the right time, a few moments later, when the puck hits off the end boards and goes right to his stick in the slot for the game-tying goal.
+Tonelli was in the right place at the right time, a few moments later, when the puck hit off the end boards and went right to his stick in the slot for the game-tying goal.

 He finished his career with 1,607 games under his belt.
 That is currently fourth all-time in NHL history behind current Islanders head coach Barry Trotz (1,674), Joel Quenneville (1,705) and Scotty Bowman (2,141).